Erenussocrates/My-Bitburner-Scripts/README.txt

 omniscient-scan.js , myHidden.js , intro.js , unachievable.js

 * "macAnalyze.js" :
-It takes a list of server names from the "all-list.txt", and sequentially prints every listed server's name, whether I have root access or not, current money, max money, current security level, min security level, RAM usage, current money percentage and growth rate on 3 columns, block by block on the terminal.
+It takes a list of server names from the "actual-all-list.txt", and sequentially prints every listed server's name, whether I have root access or not, current money, max money, current security level, min security level, RAM usage, current money percentage and growth rate on 3 columns, block by block on the terminal.
 Runs only once.

 * "visualPercent.js" :
-Similarly to the "macroAnalyze.js", it takes a list of server names from the "all-list.txt", but only displays a visual representation of the money percentage of the servers line by line.
+Similarly to the "macroAnalyze.js", it takes a list of server names from the "actual-all-list.txt", but only displays a visual representation of the money percentage of the servers line by line.
 The lack of other information means I see more money related information per screen space.
 It also tells whether I have root access to the server or not, and whether a server is a